 The double tax treaties mentioned above the most employed tax minimization solutions in the Netherlands because they offer transparency and are also covered by various EU directives, such as the Parent-Subsidiary Directive.
 Under most Dutch double taxation conventions, the Netherlands provides for reduced tax rates, tax exemptions and tax consolidation measures in the case of permanent establishment of foreign companies operating here.

 These double tax treaties are also enforceable in relation to the incomes generated by foreign individuals residing or working in the Netherlands and help them to reduce the taxes they pay in their home countries.
 For example, the income resulted from employment in the Netherlands will only be taxed here.

 Among the services offered by our company are also accounting services for foreign and local citizens and companies in the Netherlands.

-The rate of the corporate tax in the Netherlands is 20% for the first 200,000 EUR of the taxable profit and 25% on taxable profits larger than 200,000 EUR.
-There is no applicable alternative minimum rate and investors should know that a participation exemption applies.
+The standard rate of the corporate tax in the Netherlands is 25% on taxable profits.
+However, reduced rates apply to companies meeting specific requirements.
+To these, the Netherlands has also enabled various tax allownaces for companies.
 The value added tax (VAT) in the Netherlands has a standard value of 21% and there is also a reduced rate applicable to certain services and goods.